 William Sears, MD, and Martha Sears, RN

-The book has strategies to tell you how best to bring up your kid.
-You will be taught how to develop a connection with the baby.
+The book on parenting has strategies to tell you how best to bring up your children and develop a strong connection with them.
 Sears’ book advocates early attachment between children and parents while guiding parental responsiveness to a baby’s needs and requirements.
 They answer many questions for new parents, such as ‘How will your baby sleep better?
 What’s the father’s role in raising a kid?
 How does early attachment lead to a child’s eventual independence?’

 Daniel J. Siegel, MD, and Tina Payne Bryson, PhD

-The book takes up a scientific approach towards parenting.
+The book on child development takes a scientific approach to parenting.
 The authors share easy steps to foster healthy brain development in babies.
 Even though the book discusses the child’s brain, it can be read and understood by any parent.
-It is much like a guidebook to having happier and calmer children while tackling everyday parenting challenges.
+It is much like a guidebook to having happier and calmer children while tackling the everyday challenges of parenting.

 Sarah R. Moore, MFS

 Using best practices from gentle parenting, improv comedy, and trauma recovery, this peaceful parenting book brings joy back to families.
-These positive discipline tips can help whether you’re raising toddlers, parenting preschoolers, or supporting school-age children with love and respect.
-Effective for the hypersensitive child and the strong-willed child, this book offers conscious parenting guidance for solving challenges and preventing them in the first place.
+These parenting tips and tricks for positive discipline can help whether you’re raising toddlers, parenting preschoolers, or supporting school-age children with love and respect.
+Effective for a hypersensitive child and a strong-willed child, this respectful parenting book offers guidance on conscious parenting and how to solve challenges and prevent them in the first place.

 Parents are usually clueless in the first six weeks of their baby’s life.
-Read this parenting book during pregnancy to make the experience of being a new parent pleasanter.
-It offers a step-by-step plan or routine to calm down a fussy baby and make it less stressful for the parents.
+Read this parenting book during pregnancy to make the experience of being a new parent more pleasant.
+It offers a step-by-step plan or routine and has practical strategies to calm down a fussy baby and make it less stressful for the parents.

 Foster Cline, MD, and Jim Fay

-The book helps you in raising the kids to be responsible and capable of dealing with the world one day.
+The parenting support book helps you in raising the kids to be responsible and capable of dealing with the world one day.
 It focuses on the child’s temperament, tantrums, and development.
-This parenting book will provide you with the groundwork required to come up with techniques to teach your kid to be responsible and shape their character, without resorting to nagging and bribing.
+This parenting book will provide you with expert commentary on how to do the groundwork required to come up with techniques to teach your kid to be responsible and shape their character, without resorting to nagging and bribing.

 Shefali Tsabary, PhD

 The book bases its ideas on the fact that children mirror and imitate their parents when growing up.
-It will teach you the concepts of conscious parenting helping you raise your kid in the best possible way by helping you grow and develop as parents.
-It suggests parenting techniques that cause less struggle and helps in developing an emotionally balanced child and family dynamics.
+It teaches you the concepts of conscious parenting and helps you raise kids with emotional intelligence.
+The book also suggests parenting techniques that cause less struggle and helps in developing an emotionally balanced child who understands family dynamics.

 Joanna Faber and Julie King

 Communicating with toddlers is a Herculean task.
-You’ve already learned by now that yelling or pleading with your child take you nowhere, and the cries and tantrums don’t go.
-This book offers you with sample discussions, stories, and cartoons, with tips to transform your parenting style and speak the language of your kid.
+You’ve already learned by now that yelling or pleading with your child takes you nowhere, and the cries and tantrums don’t go.
+This toddler parenting book on communication offers sample discussions, stories, and cartoons.
+It also has tips to let you transform your parenting style and speak the language of your kid.

 William Stixrud and Ned Johnson

-The Self-Driven Child offers a combination of cutting-edge brain science, the latest discoveries in behavioral therapy, and case studies drawn from thousands of kids and tenes to teach you how to set your child on the real road to success.
+The Self-Driven Child is a parenting book for teenagers and offers a combination of cutting-edge brain science, the latest discoveries in behavioral therapy, and case studies drawn from thousands of kids and teens to teach you how to set your child on the real road to success.
 As parents, we can only drive our kids so far.
 At some point, they will have to take the wheel and map out their own path.
 But there is a lot you can do before then to help them tackle the road ahead with resilience and imagination.

 We think we have to push our kids to do more, achieve more, be more.
 But we’re modeling the wrong traits—like rule-following and caution—and research shows it’s not working.
 This kind of “Striver” mindset isn’t just making kids unhappier, says Dr. Michele Borba…it’s actually the opposite of what it takes to thrive in the uncertain world ahead.